 Growing up I never saw myself pursuing a career in music, however, looking back on it now, it seems inevitable: When I was six years old, a group from the London Mozart Players performed an arrangement of Mozart’s Rondo Alla Turca at my school.
-I enjoyed it so much that I went home and sang it to my mother who, in turn, sang it to a CD shop sales assistant who, very luckily, happened to know what it was.
-It was my first ever CD.
-Instances like this show how music has always strongly affected me and how the lure of making it my life’s work would be difficult to resist.
+I enjoyed it so much that I went home and sang it to my mother, who sang it to a friend, who luckily knew what it was.
+She then went out and bought the CD for me!
+Instances like this, with the benefit of hindsight, makes my career choice seem less surprising.

 I began playing the oboe at age eight, not out of choice but because it was the only instrument with a vacancy at my school.
 However, I took to it immediately because it’s an unusual instrument and there’s a part of me that likes to stand out.
 I often think it’s incredibly lucky that the instrument I fell into playing happens to suit me so well!

 As a teenager, I joined the Hampshire County Youth Orchestra which was a huge inspiration.
-The orchestra was of an amazing standard and ambitious with repertoire, introducing me to great works such as the Rite of Spring and Shostakovich’s 10th Symphony.
+The orchestra was of an amazing standard and ambitious with repertoire, introducing me to great works such as the Rite of Spring and Shostakovich’s Symphony No.10.
 It also provided me with lifelong friends.
-The happy memories from this time drew me further towards music.
+The wonderful experience with this orchestra was really the first spark that eventually drew me to a life of music.

-Music has always been about enjoyment and I look forward to a lifetime of sharing that enjoyment with others.
+Music has always been about enjoyment and I look forward to sharing that enthusiasm with others in the coming year!

 Guildhall School of Music and Drama